After childbirth, the first periods are very heavy and long. Menstruation after childbirth: relevant information for women

 • psychological condition.

-In most cases, after giving birth, the menstrual cycle quickly becomes regular.
-Only the first couple of months, critical days can come ahead of schedule or linger a little.
+In most cases, after childbirth, the menstrual cycle becomes regular fairly quickly.
+Only the first couple of months can critical days occur ahead of schedule or linger a little.

 There are many rumors about the menstrual cycle and the speed of its recovery.
-You can often hear that the restoration of menstruation after childbirth is directly dependent on how the child was born.
-Actually it is not.
+You can often hear that the restoration of menstruation after childbirth is directly dependent on the way in which the child was born.
+Actually this is not true.
 The onset of menstruation has nothing to do with whether the birth was natural or carried out.

-After the onset of menstruation, many women note that menstruation has become less painful, discomfort is no longer felt.
-This phenomenon physiologically understandable.
-Pain during menstruation is usually caused by bending of the uterus which interferes with normal blood flow.
-After giving birth in abdominal cavity the location of the organs changes slightly, the bend straightens.
-In this regard, further pain disappears during critical days.
+After the onset of menstruation, many women note that menstruation has become less painful, and discomfort is no longer felt.
+This phenomenon physiologically explainable.
+Typically, menstrual pain occurs due to bend of the uterus which interferes with the normal flow of blood.
+After childbirth in abdominal cavity The arrangement of the organs changes slightly, the bend straightens.
+In this regard, pain subsequently disappears during critical days.

-Very often menstruation is confused with secretions, called lochia.
+Very often, menstruation is confused with discharge, called lochia.
 They are a mixture of blood clots and mucus.
 The cause of lochia lies in damage to the lining of the uterus.
-The first few days after birth, they are plentiful and have a bright red color.
-After a week, the lochia acquire a brownish tint, and their number is noticeably reduced.
+The first few days after birth they are abundant and have a bright red color.
+After a week, the lochia acquire a brownish tint, and their number noticeably decreases.
 Gradually they become more and more scarce.
-This is due to the fact that the lining of the uterus heals.
-Lochia can stand out within 6-8 weeks.
-After that they stop.
+This is due to the fact that the lining of the uterus is healing.
+Lochia can be released for 6-8 weeks.
+After this they stop.

-After childbirth during breastfeeding and in the absence of menstruation can occur conception.
-It is known that the maturation of the egg and its release from the ovaries begins about two weeks before bleeding.
-A few days before and after ovulation, there is a chance of getting pregnant.
+After childbirth during breastfeeding and in the absence of menstruation, it can occur conception.
+It is known that the maturation of the egg and its release from the ovaries begins approximately two weeks before bleeding.
+A few days before and after ovulation there is a chance of getting pregnant.

-After the birth of a child and artificial feeding menstruation did not come?
+After the birth of the child and artificial feeding I didn't get my period?
 This fact may indicate the presence of diseases genitourinary system.
-After stopping breastfeeding, menstruation may also be absent.
+After stopping breastfeeding, periods may also be absent.

 The reason of that - postpartum pathologies, endometriosis, hormonal disorders, tumor, inflammation of the ovaries.
-In the absence of critical days, you should definitely consult a doctor to prevent the occurrence of undesirable consequences.
+If there are no critical days, you should definitely consult a doctor to prevent unwanted consequences.

-To medical specialist should also be contacted if periods are very heavy.
-If, with strong discharge, more than 1 pad is required for 2 hours, then this should be regarded as bleeding.
-Symptoms such as soreness, bad smell and a dark shade of blood.
+TO medical specialist You should also contact us if periods are very heavy.
+If, with heavy discharge, more than 1 pad is required for 2 hours, then this should be regarded as bleeding.
+Symptoms such as pain, bad smell and a dark shade of blood.

-If 2-3 months after the onset of critical days, menstrual cycle is not restored, then this is already a deviation.
-In such a situation, you should ask the advice of a gynecologist.
-The reason may be hormonal disorders.
+If 2-3 months after the onset of menstrual periods the cycle did not recover, then this is already a deviation.
+In such a situation, you should ask a gynecologist for advice.
+The cause may be hormonal imbalances.

-Sometimes women who have become mothers complain about worsening PMS.
-Answers to the questions: why this happens, and how to deal with the problem, you will find in the video at the end of the article.
+Sometimes women who have become mothers complain of worsening PMS.
+You will find answers to the questions: why does this happen and how you can deal with the problem in the video at the end of the article.

 Personal hygiene when restoring menstruation after childbirth

-After the birth of a child, Special attention should pay attention to personal hygiene, because during this period the female body requires a more careful and careful attitude.
+After the birth of a child, Special attention You should pay attention to personal hygiene, because during this period the female body requires a more attentive and careful attitude.

-Before the restoration of the menstrual cycle, it is not recommended to use pads with an absorbent mesh and tampons.
-These funds are not suitable for lochia.
+Until the menstrual cycle resumes, it is not recommended to use pads with absorbent mesh and tampons.
+These remedies are not suitable for lochia.
 During them, it is best to use pads with a smooth surface.
 They need to be changed every 3-4 hours.

-How many days a woman's menstruation lasts is influenced by many factors, including the physiological characteristics of the body, lifestyle.
+How many days a woman’s menstruation lasts is influenced by many factors, including the physiological characteristics of the body and lifestyle.
 Significant deviations from the norm, instability of the menstrual cycle are symptoms of organ diseases reproductive system.
-Only gynecological examination will help determine the cause of the violation.
-Do not put off a visit to the doctor in the hope that everything will work itself out.
-A neglected disease is more difficult to treat, and its consequences are serious.
+Only gynecological examination will help determine the cause of the violations.
+You should not put off visiting a doctor in the hope that everything will get better on its own.
+An advanced disease is more difficult to treat, and its consequences can be serious.

 Content:

-Normal and abnormal menstruation in women of reproductive age
+Normal and pathological menstruation in women of reproductive age

-The duration of menstrual bleeding should normally be 3-7 days.
-The body these days is weakened due to blood loss.
-The woman quickly gets tired, feels weak.
+The normal duration of menstrual bleeding should be 3-7 days.
+The body is weakened these days due to blood loss.
+The woman quickly gets tired and feels weak.
 Arises headache.
-All these ailments are the norm, they do not last long and disappear with the end of menstruation.
+All these ailments are normal, they do not last long and disappear with the end of menstruation.
 Normal menstruation is characterized by the release of blood with a total volume of 50 to 80 ml.

-At healthy woman cycle duration is from 21 days to 35 days.
-Moreover, menstruation goes at approximately constant intervals with a maximum deviation of 2-4 days.
+U healthy woman The cycle length ranges from 21 days to 35 days.
+Moreover, menstruation occurs at approximately constant intervals with a maximum deviation of 2-4 days.

-The presence of pathology in the body can be assumed in cases where menstruation lasts 2 days and less or more than 7 days, the volume of secretions is less than 40 ml or more than 80-100 ml.
-If smearing brown discharge appears before and after menstruation, increasing the number of critical days, this is also a violation.
+The presence of pathology in the body can be assumed in cases where menstruation lasts 2 days and less or more than 7 days, the volume of discharge is less than 40 ml or more than 80-100 ml.
+If spotting brown discharge appears before and after menstruation, increasing the number of critical days, this is also a violation.

 A normal cycle should not be shorter than 21 days or longer than 35 days.
 Its beginning is considered the first day of menstruation.

-How long the period lasts depends on the following factors:
+How long your period lasts depends on the following factors:

 1. Heredity.
-Some menstruation lasts 10 days or even more in the absence of any pathologies.
-This duration is typical for women in this family.
+For some, menstruation lasts 10 days or even more in the absence of any pathologies.
+This duration is typical for women of this family.

-2. The presence of inflammatory and infectious diseases of the reproductive organs, benign neoplasms(myomas, polyps, cysts), malignant tumors uterus and ovaries.
-With these diseases, the structure of the mucous membranes of organs is disturbed, damage to blood vessels and tissues occurs, as a result of which menstruation becomes more abundant and lasts longer.
+2. The presence of inflammatory and infectious diseases of the reproductive organs, benign neoplasms(fibroids, polyps, cysts), malignant tumors uterus and ovaries.
+With these diseases, the structure of the mucous membranes of organs is disrupted, damage to blood vessels and tissues occurs, as a result of which menstruation becomes more abundant and lasts longer.

 3. Ovarian dysfunction.
-The cause of this condition can be both diseases of the genital organs, and frequent abortions, use of an intrauterine device, uncontrolled use hormonal drugs.
+The cause of this condition can be both diseases of the genital organs and frequent abortions, use of intrauterine device, uncontrolled use hormonal drugs.
 With ovarian dysfunction due to insufficient production of sex hormones, menstruation lasts 2 days or less.

-4. Deviations in the work of the thyroid, pancreas, pituitary gland, adrenal glands - organs responsible for the state of the hormonal background in the body.
+4. Deviations in the functioning of the thyroid, pancreas, pituitary gland, adrenal glands - organs responsible for the state of hormonal levels in the body.

-In addition, the number of critical days is sharply reduced with intensive physical activity (sports activities lifting weights).
-Nervous strain, psychological trauma, depression cause heavy menstrual bleeding, lasting for 10-14 days.
+In addition, the number of critical days is sharply reduced with intensive physical activity (sports activities, lifting weights).
+Nervous stress, psychological trauma, and depression cause heavy menstrual bleeding that lasts for 10-14 days.

-Starvation, vitamin deficiency lead to a hormonal shift, a reduction in the duration of menstruation or their complete cessation.
-Smoking, alcohol abuse, drug use, and exposure to unfavorable ecology lead to the same result.
+Fasting and vitamin deficiency lead to hormonal shifts, a reduction in the duration of menstruation or their complete cessation.
+Smoking, alcohol abuse, drug use, and exposure to an unfavorable environment lead to the same result.

 How long do teenage girls menstruate?

-At the age of 12-15, girls have their first menstruation.
-During this period, the body begins hormonal changes associated with the maturation of the ovaries.
+At the age of 12-15, girls experience their first menstruation.
+During this period, hormonal changes begin in the body associated with the maturation of the ovaries.
 The first menstruation comes irregularly, with delays of several months.
 This happens within 1-2 years.
 The volume of menstruation can fluctuate significantly.

 It is difficult to say how many days teenage girls should menstruate until their character is finally established.
 Their duration can vary significantly, but gradually it returns to normal and is usually 3-5 days.
-After that, the girl needs to have a special calendar to mark the day of the beginning and end of menstruation.
+After this, the girl needs to start a special calendar to mark the start and end day of her period.

-If there are any deviations (menstruation does not come, ends too quickly, or, conversely, goes longer than last time), you should not panic.
-There can be many reasons: overwork, passion for diets, sports overload, teenage mental imbalance, change of scenery.
-Such violations will disappear after the elimination of their causes.
+If any deviations appear (menstruation does not come, ends too quickly, or, conversely, lasts longer than last time), there is no need to panic.
+There can be many reasons: overwork, dieting, sports overload, teenage mental imbalance, change of environment.
+Such violations will disappear after their cause is eliminated.

-But if the violations are persistent, menstruation is too painful, then you must definitely consult a doctor.
-Such symptoms indicate the presence of diseases of the organs of the reproductive and other body systems.
+But if the disturbances are persistent, or menstruation is too painful, then you should definitely consult a doctor.
+Such symptoms indicate the presence of diseases of the reproductive organs and other body systems.

 Video: Menstruation in girls and adult women